Mexican president tests political muscle with referendum on his future | Politics

 But his successful roll-out of welfare programs and relentless daily depiction of a political narrative in which he stars as a morally upright defender of the poor against a corrupt, wealthy elite has helped buttress his popularity.
 Many Mexicans still regard the folksy Lopez Obrador as a welcome departure from previous leaders often seen as aloof from the broader population in a society that remains highly unequal.

-"I want the president to continue in power," said housewife Guillermina Gomez, 60, after leaving a polling booth in the central state of Tlaxcala.
-She said that the president's welfare programs had allowed her grandchildren to enroll in high school, something that had been impossible for her own children due to her household's meager income.
+"I want the president to continue in power," Guillermina Gomez said after voting in the central state of Tlaxcala.
+The 60-year-old homemaker said the president's welfare programs had allowed her grandchildren to enroll in high school, something that had been impossible for her own children due to her household's meager income.

 "Thanks to him we've received benefits that no one else has given us," she said.
 CONTENTIOUS

-Costing millions of dollars and heavily publicized in the capital, the referendum will ask Mexicans if Lopez Obrador's mandate should be revoked "due to loss of trust," or whether he should conclude his term as scheduled on Sept.
+Costing millions of dollars and heavily publicized in the capital, the referendum asks Mexicans if Lopez Obrador's mandate should be revoked "due to loss of trust," or whether he should conclude his term as scheduled on Sept.
 30, 2024.
-Two-thirds of Mexicans surveyed in a poll by newspaper El Financiero earlier this month said they wanted the president to stay in office.
-One third wanted him out.
+Two-thirds of Mexicans surveyed in a poll by newspaper El Financiero earlier this month said they wanted him to stay on.

-"I want the president to finish his government," said Andrea Miranda, a Mexico City bakery worker who voted for Lopez Obrador to become president in 2018.
-"It's the first time we've had the chance to decide on this.
-You have to take advantage of it."
-Lopez Obrador has used referendums to pursue contentious policies, bringing about the cancellation of a partly built Mexico City airport before he even took office with a vote in which only a tiny fraction of the public participated.
+Still, Maribel Rosas, 36, who voted for Lopez Obrador to become president, said she had cast a vote for him to be removed from office on Sunday, arguing that he was failing to help the middle class and encouraging social polarization.
+"This division isn't going to get us anywhere," said Rosas, a Mexico City resident who works in advertising.

 Polls are open between 8 a.m.
 (1300 GMT) and 6 p.m. local time (2300 GMT).
 Electoral authorities are due to publish a preliminary estimate of the result in the evening.